Pest and insect control

 - take necessary precautions to protect your pets where (i.e. ensuring chicken coups are well maintained and keeping your pets inside at night)

-- complete the feral animal reporting form below.
+- Submit a compliant form.
 This will help the city monitor and track pest animal movements.

 The city is able to provide advice to assist residents to protect your pets, however the city does not offer a trapping service for private citizens.
 In the event a regional concern is identified such as a fox den, the city can act to address the problem.

 Wild animals are transient and not confined by local government boundaries.
 Therefore, the Western Suburbs Regional Organisation of Councils (WESROC) and other pest control agencies are tackling feral animals in a collaborative approach, which will improve the efficiency of feral animal management of public spaces along the coastal metropolitan region.

 Possums can be a nuisance in a number of ways.
 Aside from causing damage to buildings and plants, possums frequently cross roofs while moving between feeding areas.
 This activity can result in heavy thumping noises that awaken some people while they are trying to sleep.
 Possums may also fight on the roof, producing loud thumping noises and squealing.